UPDATE (August 2020): I made a new, expanded version of this chart and it is now available as a poster. This blog post is about the original version:

 - The fonts used include ProtoSinaitic (free), Alphabetum (commercial; used for the Ancient Greek/Latin lines) and Google Noto (free; used for Phoenician).

-- Many linguists provided feedback throughout the project, including Peter T. Daniels, one of the world's foremost experts on writing systems.
-You can find the full list of contributors here.
+- Several linguists were also involved in fact-checking the project, including Peter T. Daniels, the world's foremost expert on writing systems.